City Disposal Corporation Landfill

 The cleanup was done in two phases.
 In 1994, landfill covers were built over the entire area.
 A landfill gas collection system was also installed along with trenches and piping.
 In 1997, the ground-water cleanup began which consisted of extraction and treatment.
 Construction continued until 2000 when a technology called a fixed-film bioreactor system came online.
 It routes water first to a wetland area and subsequently to Badfish Creek.

 You will need the free Adobe Reader to view some of the files on this page.
 See EPA's PDF page to learn more.

-EPA has completed a status review of the landfill's cleanup.
+EPA completed a review of the site's cleanup.
 This type of review is required at least every five years where the cleanup is complete but hazardous waste remains managed on-site.
 These reviews are done to ensure that the cleanup continues to protect people and the environment.

 The review included:

 - Effectiveness of the cleanup and any anticipated future actions